Easy 2x4 Workbench with Retractable Casters

 He saved us, not because of works done by us in righteousness, but according to His own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom He poured out on us richly through Jesus Christ our Savior, so that being justified by His grace we might become heirs according to the hope of eternal life. - Titus 3:5-7

-Before building anything that will hold significant weight, the first step is essential: locate your wall studs.
+Before building anything that will hold significant weight, the first step is to locate your wall studs.

-Since lumber gets heavy fast, you never want to rely on drywall anchors.
-Use a stud finder or tap method, mark out each stud clearly, and make sure your future shelves will line up with those marks.
+Since lumber can be very heavy, you never want to rely on drywall anchors.
+Using a stud finder, mark out each stud clearly, and use these marks to secure your shelves later.
 This ensures your rack will be safe, solid, and long-lasting.

 Once your studs are marked, it’s time to cut the wood.